Common Symptoms of Spinal Stenosis

 - Burning, tingling, or shooting pain in the buttock, arms or legs

 - Reduced pain in arms and legs when bending forward or sitting

 - Numbness and tingling

 Leg pain while walking can be caused by either arterial circulatory insufficiency or from spinal stenosis.
 Leg pain from either condition will go away with rest, but with spinal stenosis the patient usually has to sit down for a few minutes to ease the leg and often low back pain, whereas leg pain from vascular causes will go away if the patient simply stops walking.

 Flexing forward or sitting will open up the spinal canal and relieve the leg pain and other symptoms, but they recur if the patient gets back into an upright posture.
 Numbness and tingling can accompany the pain, but true weakness is a rare symptom of spinal stenosis.
 An older person leaning over the handle of their shopping cart while making short stumbling steps often has spinal stenosis.

-Spinal Stenosis Pain Relief Solution
+Spinal Stenosis Relief with Chiropractic Care

 Dr. Winchell, Orange County Chiropractor, is well-known for his highly successful treatment of spinal stenosis.
 Patients receive a personalized plan for their specific condition, but typical treatment may include joint realignment to restore the delicate spinal system back to its normal function.
 Dr. Winchell uses Erchonia laser therapy for spinal stenosis to reduce inflammation, increase blood flow, stimulate nerve function, help generate new healthy cells, develop collagen and muscle tissue, and promote faster healing.
 When appropriate, Dr. Winchell may introduce exercises to improve strength, endurance and stability, and to prevent new injuries.